Hi, I'm Jack!

 Who?

 A second year CS/EE student at UC Santa Cruz.
-I'm interested in all things technology but especially low-level programming, electronics, and embedded systems.
-I am currently the Firmware Lead for Formula Slug.
-I am also a passionate Linux / neovim user and NixOS addict :) When I'm not at my computer or in the lab I also occasionally mountain bike, play tennis, and enjoy the sun and Santa Cruz mountains.
+I'm interested in all things technology but especially systems programming and electronics.
+I am currently the Firmware Lead for Formula Slug!
+I am also a passionate Linux / neovim user and NixOS addict...
+But when I'm not at my computer or in the lab I also occasionally mountain bike, play tennis, and enjoy the sun and Santa Cruz mountains.

 What?